 Donald and Barbara Zucker School of Medicine at Hofstra/Northwell

-Souhel Najjar, MD, is Senior Vice President and Executive Director of the Neurology Service Line at Northwell Health and chair of neurology at Lenox Hill Hospital and Staten Island University Hospital (SIUH).
+Souhel Najjar, MD, is Senior Vice President and Executive Director of the Neurology Service Line at Northwell Health and chair of neurology at North Shore University Hospital, Lenox Hill Hospital, Long Island Jewish Medical Center and Staten Island University Hospital (SIUH).
 He is also chair and professor of neurology at the Zucker School of Medicine.
 Dr. Najjar is a world-renowned physician, internationally recognized for his clinical, research and teaching expertise, having dedicated his career to the diagnosis and treatment of epilepsy, neuroinflammation-related neuropsychiatric disorders and autoimmune disorders of central nervous system.

 Dr. Najjar received his medical degree from Demascus Medical School in Syria and he completed residencies in pathology and neurology at Albany Medical College.
 Following residency, Dr. Najjar completed a fellowship in neuropathology at the NYU School of Medicine as well as a fellowship in epilepsy and clinical neurophysiology at NYU's Hospital for Joint Diseases.

 Prior to his appointment at Northwell Health, Dr. Najjar was the director of neurosciences and director of stroke at SIUH, as well as the director of epilepsy quality assurance and associate professor of neurology at New York University School of Medicine.
 Dr. Najjar was also the founder and director of the Epilepsy Center Division of the NYU Department of Neurology's Neuroinflammation Research Group.